Particular/docs.particular.net/nservicebus/transactional-session/index.md

 The maximum commit duration defaults to `TimeSpan.FromSeconds(15)`.

-The maximum commit duration limits the amount of time the transaction can attempt to commit the changes atomically.
+The maximum commit duration limits the amount of time it can take for a transaction to commit the changes.
 The value can be configured when opening the session.

 snippet: configuring-timeout-transactional-session

-The maximum commit duration does not represent the total transaction time, but rather the actual time observed from the perspective of the control message used to settle the transaction outcome.
-The total transaction time observed might be longer, considering delays in the transport due to latency, delayed delivery, load on the input queue, endpoint concurrency limits, and more.
+The maximum commit duration does not represent the total transaction time, but rather the time it takes to complete the commit operation (as observed from the perspective of the control message).
+In practice, the observed total commit time might be longer due to delays in the transport caused by latency, delayed delivery, load on the input queue, endpoint concurrency limits, and more.

 When the control message is consumed, but the outbox record is not yet available in storage, the following formula is applied to delay the message (see [Phase 2](#how-it-works-phase-2)):